 What are the treatments for HPV and genital warts?

 There are no medicines against HPV.
 However, there is the aforementioned prevention against certain types.
-In the case of genital warts, the following cream or ointment can be chosen from, to be applied by yourself:
+In the case of genital warts, the following creams and ointments can be applied by yourself:

 Other treatments of genital warts include:

-- Chemical cauterisation with trichloroacetic or bichloroacetic acid.
-The doctor applies this medicine, it breaks the cells.
+- Chemical cauterisation with trichloroacetic or bichloroacetic acid:

 Additional risks and side effects of HPV infection and genital warts

-HPV is contagious and can result in genital warts.
-Some warts can get very big and start to inflame.
+HPV is contagious and can result in genital warts, some of which can get very big and start to inflame.
 This can occur in healthy people, although it is rare.
-We see it more often in people who have a weakened immune system due to, for example, HIV (the AIDS virus) or a treatment that suppresses the immune system (for example after a transplant).
-The tumours are not malignant, but they do penetrate the tissues.
-They have to be surgically removed.
-Genital warts at the outlet of the urethra can cause trouble urinating.
-They have to be removed.
+It is seen more often in people who have a weakened immune system due to, for example, HIV or a treatment that suppresses the immune system (for example after a transplant).
+The tumours are not malignant, but they do penetrate the tissues and have to be surgically removed.
+Genital warts at the outlet of the urethra can cause trouble urinating and also have to be removed.

-High-risk HPV types can develop into cancer after years.
-The most common cancer is cervical cancer.
-We also see cancer of the labia, anus, penis, oral cavity, throat and oesophagus.
+High-risk HPV types can develop into cancer after a number of years, the most common being cervical cancer but there is also cancer of the labia, anus, penis, oral cavity, throat and oesophagus.

 How can you prevent HPV infection and genital warts?

 An HPV infection and therefore genital warts cannot be completely prevented, but you can reduce the risk by having safe sex when you have multiple partners or when you have a new partner, and also by limiting your partners.
 It is almost impossible to know when you have contracted the virus, therefore it makes little sense to warn former partners.
 However, you can alert your new partner(s).